Sample Room in Sulz |

 Final advice:

-I'd just like to re-emphasize: you do NOT have to be best friends with your roommate(s).
-What's MOST important in this entire process is that you are a respectful, responsible and communicative person to live with!
-This is easier said than done, but if there's anything you remember from this blog post it should be the word: communication.
+We'd just like to re-emphasize: what's MOST important in this entire process is that you are a respectful, responsible and communicative person to live with!
+This is easier said than done, but if there's anything you remember from this blog post it should be the word: Communication.
 So important!

-What I gave you was just a little snippet of all the advice and input ResLife has to give, so check them out!
-They have a super useful list of what to bring (and what to leave at home)and information for all of the residence halls + many other resources.
+What we gave you was just a little snippet of all the advice and input ResLife has to give, so check them out!
+They have a super useful list of what to bring (and what to leave at home), and information for all of the residence halls + many other resources.

-Overall, I LOVED living in the Quad and will miss it.
+Overall, value your time living in the Quad because you may look back and miss it!
 You can wake up 15-minutes before class because classes are that close!
 You can use the underground tunnels to get to most places on campus and avoid extreme temps in the process.
 Millie (The Milstein Library) is a two-minute walk away, so you can study late and not have far to trek when you're finally tired.
-Also, Hewitt Dining Hall, which I am a big fan of, is super close to the dorms.
-As I mentioned previously, the four dorms in the quad are all connected so seeing your friends is so easy!
+Also, Hewitt Dining Hall, is super close to the dorms.
+As mentioned previously, the four dorms in the quad are all connected so seeing your friends is so easy!
 You all have so much to be excited about.

-If you want to hear more about our experiences, or still have some lingering questions, don't hesitate to hit us up at first-year@barnard.edu!
+If you have any further lingering questions, don't hesitate to email us at first-year@barnard.edu!